microsoft/aitour-exploring-cutting-edge-models/README.md

 ### Fine-Tuning Techniques:
 Attendees will see how fine-tuning can improve model performance and adapt it to specific use cases.
 ### Evaluation and Comparison Tools:
-We’ll discuss industry-standard evaluation metrics and tools like Azure Machine Learning for accurate model measurement.
+We’ll discuss industry-standard evaluation metrics and tools like Azure AI Studio for accurate model measurement.
 ### Real-World Case Studies:
 Examples of successful model applications will provide insights into practical deployment scenarios.
 ### The Future of Generative AI:
 We’ll wrap up with thoughts on where this field is headed and its potential impact.

 ## Technology Used
-- LLM
+- LLMs, SLMs
-- AI Studio
+- AI Studio, Azure Model Catalog, GitHub Model Catalog
-- DALLE-3
-- GPT 3.5 GPT 4/4v/4o
+- LLMs - GPT 3.5 GPT 4/4v/4o
-- Phi-3
+- SLMs - Phi-3
 - ONNX/OLIVE
+- Windows AI PC SDK

 ## Session Overview

 ### Introduction (5 min)
 - Brief overview of Generative AI models
 - Importance of choosing the right model for specific tasks